OpenSwitchNOS/openswitch-ops/tests/utilities/dhcp_relay_ft_test.md

 3. delete the static route from server2 to dhcp client.
 4. Configure the DHCP Servers to assign IP address to the client.
 5. Request DHCP address on client and verify that the DHCP relay agent receives response from server1.
+6. Verify that the DHCP relay drop counters are updated currectly on the interface connected to server2.
 6. Verify that the DHCP client has received an IP address.

 ### Test results criteria